Case Study

 Migrating components

-Development initially became a community effort, with engineers joining from teams already adopting Shadcn and myself having to chase down developers to help review PRs.
+Development initially became a community effort, with engineers joining from teams already adopting Shadcn and myself chasing down developers to help review PRs.

 Blok collaboration 1